imtiaz101325/music-videos/README.md

 To start the local development server run `npm start`

-The app should look like [this](https://imtiaz101325.github.io/music-videos)
+The app should look like [this demo](https://imtiaz101325.github.io/music-videos)